Carapacik/swagger_parser/swagger_parser/README.md

   # Optional.
 Set to 'true' to squash all clients in one client.
   squash_clients: false

   # Optional.
+Set to 'false' to not write the schema from the url to the schema file.
+  schema_from_url_to_file: true

+  # Optional.
 Set postfix for Client class and file.
   client_postfix: Client